 The extra width allows the entire physique to be seen in wider poses like the front double biceps.

 Bodybuilding documentaries make great gifts for bodybuilders, especially if you’re getting them for someone who’s relatively new to lifting.

 It’ll give them motivation while also entertaining them.

 Plus, it will provide them with a background on the history of bodybuilding as a sport and a lifestyle, as well as insight into different topics or controversies in bodybuilding culture.

 The big three documentaries to get are:

 All three of these can be had for a small price, so I recommend buying them all.

 You may want to also consider getting The Comeback.
 I had never seen or even heard of this documentary until researching this topic.
-But it looks good and is inexpensive, so I thought I'd give it a mention.
+But it looks good, so I thought I’d give it a mention.

 No bodybuilder wants a pencil neck!